iconifyit/mern-ecommerce-scaffold/README.md

 Scaffold includes a layer of abstrction that MERN E-commerce does not, however, this layer can be used right alongside the existing architecture and both will work.
 The changes are, specifically, an API Router superclass, a Schema superclass, and ManagerForm superclass.
 These additions are NOT breaking changes to MERN E-commerce and can be easily added or removed without affecting the existing code.

+Scaffold will add the new module to your admin menu when you run the `install` step.
+You should be aware that Scaffold modifies the core MERN E-commerce code.
+If you are not familiar with the code, you should not run the `install` step.
+That said, you can always roll back the changes by running the `uninstall` command.
+The modified core code will be restored to its previous state.

+### The modified files

+- Module actions is added to actions import to `client/app/actions.js`
+- Module reducer is added to reducer in `client/app/reducers.js`
+- Module route is added to routes in `server/routes/api/index.js`
+- Module link added to `client/containers/Dashboard/links.json`
+- Module import added to `client/app/components/Manager/Dashboard/Admin.js`

 ## Usage

 Scaffold is a two-step process.
 First, you stage a module by running: